cesy/backup_tumblr/README.md

 If that sentence meant nothing: don't worry, the scripts will ask you for any information they need.

+If you got an error that ended "ModuleNotFoundError: No module named 'click'" then type "pip install click" and then try again.

 ## Unanswered questions and notes

 *   I have no idea how Tumblr's content blocks interact with the API, or if blocked posts are visible through the API.